As The Gigabytes Of Data Come Streaming In!

 AUV Operations and Marine Geologist

-camera icon Gavia AUV collecting underwater imagery along with water quality data at Nukcove.
+camera icon A Gavia autonomous underwater vehicle (AUV) collects underwater imagery and water quality data at Nukcove.
 (Quicktime, 1.1 Mb.)

-camera icon SCUBA divers are performing video and photo transect surveys of the seafloor at Nukove.
+camera icon Scuba divers perform video and photo transect surveys of the sea floor at Nukove.
 (Quicktime, 1.1 Mb.)

-Dale and Jim have been logging many, many hours deep underwater conducting their photo transects.
-Meanwhile Noelle assisted by Hilary, Kat, and Chris has been conducting camera surveys over the shallow reef tracts.
+Dale Stokes and Jim Leichter have been logging many, many hours deep underwater conducting their photo transects.
+Meanwhile, Noelle Relles — assisted by Hilary Stevens, Kat McCole, and Chris Coccaro — has been conducting camera surveys over the shallow reef tracts.

 The robots and their operators have been working at a fierce but exciting pace.
 A key sensor system we have been using is the swath bathymetry sonar on the Gavia vehicle.
-This sensor allows us to map the seafloor using soundwaves and resolve the complex topography of the bottom as if we had drained all of the water out of the sea and scanned the seabed with a laser beam.
+This sensor allows us to map the sea floor using sound waves and resolve the complex topography of the bottom as if we had drained all of the water out of the sea and scanned the seabed with a laser beam.
 Each section of the seabed received a dense sampling of the topography, sometimes as many as 200+ soundings per square meter of the bottom.
-Examples of the kind of data density can be seen in the point cloud image shown below.
+Examples of the kind of data density can be seen in the point cloud image (shown here).

 The bathymetric sonar onboard the Gavia AUV provides an incredibly dense map of the reef structure including the overhanging coral on the crest of the reef.

-The bathymetric sonar onboard the Gavia AUV provides an incredibly dense map of the reef structure.
-Each colored dot represents a sonar depth measurement with the colors indicating depth (dark blues are shallow < 5 meters and yellows are depths around 35 meters).
-Black areas are shadow zones where the reef drops off steeply.
-You can see the overhanging coral on the crest of the reef and the steep sheer face, which is why this dive site is called “Cliffs”.
+The bathymetric sonar onboard the Gavia autonomous underwater vehicle (AUV) provides an incredibly dense map of the reef structure.
+Each colored dot represents a sonar depth measurement with the colors indicating depth.
+(Dark blues are shallow — less than 5 meter (m), and yellows are depths around 35 m.
+Black areas are shadow zones where the reef drops off steeply.)
+You can see the overhanging coral on the crest of the reef and the steep sheer face, which is why this dive site is called “Cliffs.”
 Each AUV mapping survey generates millions of bathymetric soundings.
 Click image for larger view and image credit.

 Bathymetric charts overlaid on top of a satellite photos help to identify target areas for deep trimix diving and will help the marine park managers inventory the shallow and deep reef areas of Bonaire.

 Bathymetric charts overlaid on top of a satellite photo of the island.
-Collecting sonar data in the field is only the step of post-processing the data aimed at producing bathymetry charts.
-Each rectangular shaped patch represents a single survey mission lasting between 1 - 2 hours of robot swim time.
-Colors indicate depths from shallow (dark blue) to depths of 170-180 m below the surface (red).
+Each rectangular shaped patch represents a single survey mission lasting between 1 and 2 hours of robot swim time.
+Colors indicate depths from shallow (dark blue) to depths of 170 to 180 m (558 to 590 ft) below the surface (red).
 The thick and thin black lines represent isobath contours (lines connecting similar depths).
 Charts like this help to identify target areas for deep trimix diving (a type of technical diving) and will help the marine park managers inventory the shallow and deep reef areas of Bonaire.
 Click image for larger view and image credit.

 (top)